-Over 3 years of living and traveling in our RV has taught us so much about what works, and what doesn’t work in an RV.
+We have hit our 5-year mark of living and traveling in our RV!
+Wow!
+It has taught us so much about what works, and what doesn’t work in an RV.
 Below are some really helpful organizing tips and hacks of things we use, and some things that were a total fail.
 We hope you find some great items you might not have thought of.
 The things that worked and things that definitely did not!
 Please understand these are all our personal choices and preferences.
 What worked (or didn’t) for us.
 It will, undoubtedly, be different for everyone.
+This might be a lot to take in, but I promise, these are some items we truly value as full-time RVers.

 Travel or Stationary?